Travel in the Spiritual Worlds

 Tradition is about the past and representing it as accurately as possible.
 To control the image of the ideal past is to control the minds of the people in the present, and this is the reason that history must be changed and manipulated by those who seek to inspire faith on one hand and gain authority over others on the other.
 Such activity can be justified because a false story that inspires religious faith is superior to a true story that is neutral or even worse, causes religious doubt.

 Without religious experience, faith is a fragile thing that must be nurtured at all costs, even at the expense of truth.
-The rise of "religious illiteracy" which occurred across Christian denominations during the later part of the eighteenth century and continues today means there are few Christians who can challenge the accuracy of questionable claims, interpretations, and histories.
+The rise of "religious illiteracy" which occurred across Christian denominations during the latter part of the eighteenth century and continues today means there are few Christians who can challenge the accuracy of questionable claims, interpretations, and histories.

 It is therefore simple to define the world view of people who believe themselves to be religious conservatives.
 All that is needed is to tell them what all the good people in some idealized past believed, and they will believe the same thing.
 The fact that the past as described never existed is of little importance.